-- System units contains a short description of each main unit in the system. - Installing the system describes where to place the system units, how to mount them, distance to other equipment etc. - Connecting power explains how to connect the terminal to power and gives recommendations for cables. - Hardware interfaces describes each interface on the terminal and shows pin-out for the connectors. - Starting up the system explains how to insert the SIM card, power up the system and enter the PIN.
+- System units contains a short description of each main unit in the system. - To install the system describes where to place the system units, how to mount them, distance to other equipment etc. - To connect power explains how to connect the terminal to power and gives recommendations for cables. - Hardware interfaces describes each interface on the terminal and shows pinout for the connectors. - To start up the system explains how to insert the SIM card, power up the system and enter the PIN.
 It also gives a short overview of how to use the system. - Troubleshooting describes the function of the Reset button and the light indicator on the terminal.
 It also describes event messages that may appear in the web interface.